Jharsh17/Splitwise-Clone/README.md

 # Splitwise-Clone
-Splitwise is a bill spliting application https://secure.splitwise.com, Here I have made a clone by using MERN stack
+Splitwise is a bill splitting application.
+I have made this splitwise clone using MERN stack.

 ## How to use